newtfire/textAnalysis-Hub/Class-Examples/xproc/XProc-Exercise.md

            <xsl:variable name="countTokens" select="count($wordTokens)"/>

            <xsl:value-of select="$countTokens div $totalTokens"/>

        </xsl:for-each>
       ```

 How would you want to output that information?
 Inspect it and maybe limit the output to the to 10 longest or shortest segments: these would show whether the people are talking a lot faster in certain points and a lot slower than others.

 You can plot that sort of thing with SVG and we want you to be able to do this for your projects.
+So try an XSLT-to-SVG transformation in your XProc pipeline.

 ## Script a pipeline in XProc
 Follow our examples and guidance in the [XProc Pipelining Tutorial](https://github.com/newtfire/textAnalysis-Hub/blob/main/Class-Examples/xproc/XProc-Pipelining-Tutorial.md) and construct your pipeline.
 Run it with Calabash or Morgana to test this in stages as you go to help you debug if things go wrong.